scylladb/scylladb/docs/cql/cqlsh.rst

 LOGIN
 ~~~~~

-Authenticate as a specified Cassandra user for the current session.
+Authenticate as a specified ScyllaDB user for the current session.

 `Usage`::